melodiiCam2B/Magicfork/README.md

 [Home](https://github.com/melodiiCam2B/Magicfork) [API](https://github.com/melodiiCam2B/Magicfork/blob/main/md/API.md) [Documentation](https://github.com/melodiiCam2B/Magicfork/blob/main/md/DOCS.md)

 #
-A [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine) fork focused on QoL and modding
+Magicfork is a [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine) fork focused on QoL and modding.
+It's main 'feature' is soft coded menus and the -planned- event revamp system, While not very technically impressive it's got interesting features you might not see in other places.
+Magicfork isn't interested in competening with existing 'engines', nor will it ever be. it's just for those who want to use it.

 > [!NOTE]
 > Keep in mind that this is being made a hand full of people so bugs are bound to happen